-in which faith is accorded relevance and dignity, schools are themselves witnesses to a life in Christ.
+By modelling communities based on God's call to live with justice, compassion and humility, in which faith is accorded relevance and dignity, schools and residential colleges are themselves witnesses to a life in Christ.
 They acknowledge the spiritual needs of every member of their community, and foster a sense of the sacred.